pkhuong/polynomial-approximation-catalogue/readme.md

 make sure that your language implementation is parsing floats correctly.

-Future versions will likely split the directory to report approximations that optimise relative or absolute error, and to include rational polynomial approximations as well.
+Future versions will likely split the directories to report approximations that optimise relative or absolute error, and to include rational polynomial approximations as well.